Principal, Hertford College, Oxford

 To book Tom Fletcher CMG please contact your JLA Agent.

 Tom served as Britain’s youngest ambassador, in the Middle East, then penned Naked Diplomacy: Power & statecraft in the digital age.
 Now on the Global Tech Panel, he sets out three geopolitical trends, five lessons from history and questions that every organisation must urgently address.
 “Two thirds of today’s young people are likely to work in jobs that do not yet exist.”

-Tom Fletcher was the UK’s youngest ever ambassador when he was appointed the country’s representative in Lebanon.
+Tom Fletcher was the UK’s youngest ever senior ambassador when he was appointed the country’s representative in Lebanon.
 Prior to his posting he worked as a foreign policy advisor in Downing Street under three Prime Ministers.
-As well as lessons from dealing with actors in the uniquely combustible region, he considers the nature of leadership and negotiation, the power of social media, and the future of engagement.
+As well as lessons from dealing with actors in the uniquely combustible region, he considers the nature of leadership and negotiation, the power of social media, and the future of engagement and education.

 Tom manages to do something that not many speakers can – make you feel optimistic about current affairs.
 While the world might seemingly be spiralling into despair, Tom explains why he believes the ‘co-existors’ will triumph over the wall builders, and that globalisation and digital communication will bring us together and not drive us apart.
 Humanity just has to try a little bit harder.
 JLA Agent Adam Harkness